JohnGarland/gatsby-starter-lumen/src/pages/articles/2018-07-30---Libraries-for-Writers/index.md

 I’m a writer of fantasy, and a librarian too.
 Here are my thoughts on why you should visit your library.
 If you already visit your library just read [Get Online at a Library](#GOL).

-If it's been a while since you visited a library here are a few reasons why you might want to step inside one:
+If it's been a while since you visited a library here are a few reasons why you might want to step inside one.
 #Get into a Library

 Library staff are some of the most clued in people when it comes to research, networking and just finding you accurate answers.

 ![image of a library](./Suttonlibrary,jpg)